deathmage934/atlaslc/README.md

 * Save the `atlaslc.sourceme` file.
 * In the **data directory**, create a text file called `snlist.txt` that will house your SN list.
 Another option is to download the example file that is already set up with data and move it to the data directory.
 * In the **source directory**, open `precursor.cfg`.
 This is the configuration file.
-* Optional: You can change the `outsubdir` name in this file if you want to create different sub-directories for different SNe.
 * After `username`, add your ATLAS machine username.
+(You can also set the username in the command using `--user`.)
+* If for the `closebright` forced photometry offset pattern to work, set your Casjobs WSID after `casjobs_wsid`.
+If/when you use this pattern, you will be prompted to enter your password.
 * Change any other values you wish (for example, the filter to be used).
+You can also change the `outsubdir` name in this file if you want to create different sub-directories for different SNe.

 ### Usage:
 This code allows you to download SN light curves.
 There are many options to configure.
 You can view the list of arguments in the `SNloop.py` file in the source directory.
 To summarize: